JP-MRPhys/VNETS/README.md

 1. Develop good representation underlying objects aka. structures of organs to embedding's via employing computer vision algorithms.

-2. Employ embedding distribution to isolate specific organs with effective representation so that can be employed on current hardware (e.g. MRI/PET/CT/US scanners), similar to word2vec or glove
+2. Employ embedding distribution to isolate specific organs with effective representation, that can be employed on current hardware (e.g. MRI/PET/CT/US scanners), analogous word2vec or glove

 3. Design novel contrast from the learned representations for effective diagnosis (policy learning) learning for complex probability distributions or attention modelling or baysien modelling